Fulfilling Missing Liberal Arts and Sciences Prerequisites

 Here's a tip: Are you a member of a fitness studio or gym?
 Have you taken fitness classes at that site?
 You can use this experience to fulfill your requirement by getting a letter from your site's instructor and documenting your participation in at least 15 consecutive classes of the same discipline.
 Please contact the Office of Graduate Admissions for more information.

 You may fulfill this requirement by taking SCIE 510 Explorations of Nature in the summer through Bank Street (in which you would need to earn a grade of B or better); by completing one of the following science courses offered at the American Museum of Natural History: SCIE 500, 501, 502, 503; or by completing a 3-credit process-oriented science class at any accredited two or four year college with a grade of C or better.
 Note: In order to receive Bank Street elective credits for the AMNH courses, you must enroll through our Registrar's Office: 212-875-4406 or email@example.com.
 Not all science courses are count, though!
-It is recommended that you contact Jesse Nguyen in the graduate admissions office with a list of science courses you are hoping to take.
+It is recommended that you contact David Bryant in the Registrar's Office with a list of science courses you are hoping to take.
 He will be able to look at the course content and let you know if the class counts.

 Your letter might indicate courses that you need to fulfill as "depth" requirements.
 This set of "depth" prerequisites indicates a concentration of courses (of at least 30 credits or 10 courses) within a specific liberal art or science field.
 If you were shy of these 30 credits, we would ask you to round out the rest of the "depth" requirements through the course or courses we listed on your letter.